ColinJ69/PocketDerm/README.md

 .
 Views.py determines what's put on the user's screen and where most of the action is

-.
-Other notable files are forms.py and models.py
 ### Register folder
 .
 Where the registering part of PocketDerm is